logistica-dev/exa-atow-ontologies/README.md

 - `properties_HPC.json` - Object and data properties specific to HPC domain
 - `properties_workflow.json` - Properties for workflow description and relationships
 - ...
+> **Note**: Each area of the project should have a JSON file with this structure.
+Each partner should fill in the required information for their domain.

 #### Instance Data
 - `instances_workflow.json` - Individual instances of workflow entities